-Perhaps one of the most culturally and historically rich state, Rajasthan is incredibly colourful.
-A place which still celebrates its ancient traditions and culture, is not only a state of sand dunes and deserts but also famous for its cuisine and folk music.
+Perhaps one of the most culturally and historically rich states, Rajasthan is incredibly colorful.
+A place that still celebrates its ancient traditions and culture is not only a state of sand dunes and deserts but also famous for its cuisine and folk music.
 Recently I got an opportunity to travel to Rajasthan for a week.
-I travelled to villages in Bikaner, Jaisalmer and Jodhpur.
+I traveled to villages in Bikaner, Jaisalmer, and Jodhpur.
 And the occasion was Rajasthan Kabir Yatra.
 Does that ring a bell?
-Rajasthan Kabir Yatra is actually a music voyage dedicated to the mystic poet and saint of 15th century, Kabir.
-And this musical voyage passed through villages of Rajasthan, showcasing the culture, cuisine and folk music of the state.
+Rajasthan Kabir Yatra is actually a music voyage dedicated to the mystic poet and saint of the 15th century, Kabir.
+And this musical voyage passed through villages of Rajasthan, showcasing the culture, cuisine, and folk music of the state.

 A Brief Introduction of Rajasthan Kabir Yatra

 Rajasthan Kabir Yatra or RKY is a non-profit initiative.
 This initiative has been started by Lokayan in partnership with the Jodhpur Commisionerate Police and along with Gramin Vikas Chetna Sansthan, Barmer.
-This Yatra is organised with support of Sant Dularam Kulariya Foundation, Nokha and has been endorsed by Shri Bhanwar – Narsi – Poonam Kulariya.
+This Yatra is organized with the support of Sant Dularam Kulariya Foundation, Nokha, and has been endorsed by Shri Bhanwar – Narsi – Poonam Kulariya.
 AU Small Finance Bank, Shree Cement, Park Plaza Hotels and Resorts, 95FM Tadka are some of the sponsors of the Yatra.

-This 6 days long music festival travels to several places in Bikaner, Jodhpur and Jaisalmer.
+This 6 days long music festival travels to several places in Bikaner, Jodhpur, and Jaisalmer.
 This year, it was organized from 2nd October to 7th October.
-People not only from India but from other countries too come to experience the voices of saints – poets such as Kabir, Bulleh Shah, Mira etc. The organizers invite several folk and sufi artists, singers from the country to perform the philosophies of these sufi poets and saint in musical form.
-This year artists from Kutch, Bengal, Mumbai, Malwa, Chennai, Delhi and also from Rajasthan came to mesmerize everyone with their voices.
-Artist not only who are sufi singers but rock bands also came here and made everyone dance on their tune.
-We all love travelling and this journey was all about travellers and sufi saints.
+People not only from India but from other countries too come to experience the voices of saints – poets such as Kabir, Bulleh Shah, Mira, etc. The organizers invite several folks and Sufi artists, singers from the country to perform the philosophies of these Sufi poets and saint in musical form.
+This year artists from Kutch, Bengal, Mumbai, Malwa, Chennai, Delhi, and also from Rajasthan came to mesmerize everyone with their voices.
+Artists not only who are Sufi singers but rock bands also came here and made everyone dance on their tune.
+We all love traveling and this journey was all about travelers and Sufi saints.

 My Journey was all unplanned

-We were asked to carry several things such our own sleeping bags, mattresses, cutleries, glass, water bottles, toiletries etc.
+We were asked to carry several things such as our own sleeping bags, mattresses, cutleries, glass, water bottles, toiletries, etc.

 2nd October 2018: Day 1 of Rajasthan Kabir Yatra

 We were made to stay at Ashirvad Bhawan.
-It was huge building with lots of rooms and halls.
+It was a huge building with lots of rooms and halls.
 Everyone was given a Yatri ID.
 There were around 400 people in total.
 That’s such a big amount.
 One of my friends, Quiline from Delhi was also there.
 But we didn’t come together.
-I was totally tired due to overnight travelling, and slept for a while.
-Schedule for everyday was made and everyone was asked to follow it.
+I was totally tired due to overnight traveling and slept for a while.
+A schedule for every day was made and everyone was asked to follow it.
 After lunch, we roamed around.
 In the evening, we were taken to Ravindra Rang Manch, for the opening ceremony of Rajasthan Kabir Yatra.
-It was my first time to come here, however there were many people who had already been to this Yatra previously.
-Artists for the first day were Madan Gopal Singh and Chaar Yaar (Delhi), Kaluram Bamaniya (Malwa), Sakoor Khan (Jaisalmer) and Mir Bassu Barkat Khan (Pugal).
-Last year, I visited Jashn – e – Rekhta in Delhi and there I got chance to listen Madan Gopal Singh and it was the second chance to enjoy their singing live.
-First we had high tea and then the opening ceremony was started.
+It was my first time coming here, however, there were many people who had already been to this Yatra previously.
+Artists for the first day were Madan Gopal Singh and Chaar Yaar (Delhi), Kaluram Bamaniya (Malwa), Shakoor Khan (Jaisalmer), and Mir Bassu Barkat Khan (Pugal).
+Last year, I visited Jashn – e – Rekhta in Delhi, and there I got a chance to listen to Madan Gopal Singh and it was the second chance to enjoy their singing live.
+First, we had high tea and then the opening ceremony was started.
 All the artists gave wonderful performances and the audience was all mesmerized, people were dancing.
 After this, we had dinner and were given the schedule for the next day.

 3rd October: Day 2 – Bap Village, second destination of Rajasthan Kabir Yatra

 There was huge ground in the village where the stage was set up.
-It was just walking distance from the place we were staying.
-Artist for this day were Shabnam Virmani & Srishti Students (Bangalore), Rising Malang (Dharamshala), Kera Raam (Barmer), Kasam Khan (Baap), Gavra Devi (Bikaner), Project Yugm (Jaipur).
-Whole village came to celebrate the vibes of Kabir.
-The songs and the music made everyone dance.
+It was just walking distance from the place we were staying in.
+Artists for this day were Shabnam Virmani & Srishti Students (Bangalore), Rising Malang (Dharamshala), Kera Raam (Barmer), Kasam Khan (Baap), Gavra Devi (Bikaner), Project Yugm (Jaipur).
+The whole village came to celebrate the vibes of Kabir.
+The songs and music made everyone dance.
 Shabnam is famous for her singing style and she mesmerized everyone.
 Yugm Project in the end made everyone dance madly with their music.
 And the day ended here.

-4th October: Day 3 – Nachana Village, third destination of Rajasthan Kabir Yatra
+4th October: Day 3 – Nachana Village, the third destination of Rajasthan Kabir Yatra

 We left in the hot noon and reached Nachna village in the evening.
 It was around 80KM away from Baap.
 After reaching there, we were given some directions.
 Next to our place where we were staying, there were sand dunes.
 After such a long time, I saw something like this.
-I climbed up to capture a glimpse of sun set but couldn’t.
-3rd day’s artists were Kaluram Bamaniya (Malwa), Mahesharam (Jaisalmer), Dansingh (Bikaner), Smita Rao Bellur (Mumbai), Omprakash Nayak (Bikaner) and Meera Bai (Sadolai).
+I climbed up to capture a glimpse of the sunset but couldn’t.
+3rd day’s artists were Kaluram Bamaniya (Malwa), Mahesharam (Jaisalmer), Dansingh (Bikaner), Smita Rao Bellur (Mumbai), Omprakash Nayak (Bikaner), and Meera Bai (Sadolai).

 For the first time, I tasted aloe vera veg here in this village.
 Every village has its own unique cuisine.
-It might is little challenging in the beginning but that’s quite beautiful.
-In the next morning, we had breakfast of aloo paratha with pickle and halwa.
+It might is a little challenging in the beginning but that’s quite beautiful.
+The next morning, we had breakfast of aloo paratha with pickle and halwa.
 We had a gathering for the morning musical event.
-From there, we moved to our next destination after lunch in the noon.
+From there, we moved to our next destination after lunch at the noon.

 5th October: Day 4 – Fourth Destination of Rajasthan Kabir Yatra

-So after coming from the fort, we left to our next destination Sam Sand Dunes Jaisalmer.
+So after coming from the fort, we left for our next destination Sam Sand Dunes Jaisalmer.
 It was far and took long to reach here.

 6th October: Day 5 – Fifth Destination of Rajasthan Kabir Yatra